yangshun/tech-interview-handbook/preparing/cheatsheet.md

 **Do's**

 - Ask questions.
 More importantly, ask good and engaging questions that are tailored to the company!
-Pick some questions from [here](../non-technical/questions-to-ask.md).
+Pick some questions from [this list](../non-technical/questions-to-ask.md).
 - Thank the interviewer.

 **Don'ts**

 - End the interview without asking any questions.
-- Ask about interview performance.
+- Ask about your interview performance.
 It can get awkward.